jgatkinsn/marc/README.md

-# marc
+# MaRC
-Project for making a voice controlled TV remote
+Project for making a voice controlled TV remote.
+Pronounced MAR-CEE.
+The RC is for remote control.